Betternet Review 2019: A Risky VPN with Several Benefits

 Now, to be fair, this study is in relation to the VPN’s freemium service.
 Still, this revelation does not bode well for the overall integrity of the service.
-Best VPN services put in great effort to build trust among the users.

 Anyhow, this Betternet review will provide you an in-depth analysis of both free and paid service of the VPN.

 Also, we bring you the top VPN reviews after analyzing the provider from multiple aspects.

 - Zero Activity Logging Policy